Aaron Gillane

 Aaron Gillane (born 1996) is an Irish hurler who plays as a right corner-forward for club side Patrickswell and at inter-county level with the Limerick senior hurling team.

 Early career

 Ardscoil Rís

 Gillane first came to prominence in Ardscoil Rís in Limerick.
-On 22 February 2014, he was introduced as asubstitute when Arscoil Rís defeated Scoil na Trionóide from Doon by 2–13 to 0–04 in the final of the Harty Cup.
+On 22 February 2014, he was introduced as a substitute when Arscoil Rís defeated Scoil na Trionóide from Doon by 2–13 to 0–04 in the final of the Harty Cup.

 Mary Immaculate College

 During his studies at Mary Immaculate College, Gillane was selected as a forward for the college's senior hurling team.
 On 25 February 2017, he won a Fitzgibbon Cup medal as Mary I retained the title after a 3–24 to 1–19 defeat of Carlow Institute of Technology in the final.

 Club career

 Gillane joined the Patrickswell club at a young age and played in all grades at juvenile and underage levels.
 After an unremarkable period in these grades, he was 17-years-old when he joined the club's junior team after failing to make the cut with the senior panel.
 A combination of not being "good enough" and the prospect of soccer success could have resulted in Gillane walking away from the game but for the intervention of club legend Ciarán Carey who coaxed him onto the senior team.
 Gillane was in the early stages of his senior club career when Patrickswell suffered a one-point defeat by Na Piarsaigh in the 2015 county final.

 Throughout the 2016 Limerick County Championship, Gillane further established himself as a key member of the starting fifteen by sharing the free-taking duties with Diarmaid Byrnes.
 On 23 October 2016, he scored seven points, including five frees, from right corner-forward when Patrickswell claimed their first championship in 13 years after a 19-point win over Ballybrown.

 Gillane lined out in a second county final on 6 October 2019.
 Playing at right corner-forward he scored six points and collected a second winners' medal following the 1–17 to 0–15 defeat of Na Piarsaigh.